 Sentencing is the process by which a Judge determines the appropriate sentence or outcome for a crime.
 A sentencing hearing will take place after a person has either been convicted or has pled guilty to an offence.
-The court will hear from the Crown prosecutor and the defence as to what the appropriate sentence should be and why.
+The Court will hear from the Crown Prosecutor and from the defence as to what the appropriate sentence should be and why.

 Sentencing can be a very complex process and there can be serious consequences that result.
 A person’s liberty or freedom may be at stake and their reputation, employment, and ability to travel can be permanently and adversely affected.
-It is crucial to have an experienced criminal lawyer on your side to advocate for a fair and proper sentence.
+It is crucial to have experienced lawyers on your side to advocate for a fair and proper sentence.

 The fundamental purpose of sentencing is to protect society and to contribute, along with crime prevention initiatives, to respect for the law and the maintenance of a just, peaceful, and safe society by imposing sanctions that have one or more of the following objectives: